astorDev/backi/timers/dotnet/articles/101/index.md

 }
 ```

-To start timer from the `System.Threading` namespace we'll provide a zero `dueTime`, meaning it should start immediately and 2 seconds `period`, meaning it should fire callback once in two seconds!
+To start the timer from the `System.Threading` namespace we'll provide a zero `dueTime`, meaning it should start immediately and 2 seconds `period`, meaning it should fire a callback once in two seconds!

 ```csharp
 public void StartThreadingTimer()